SebVay/Android-for-Github-Good-Practices/README.md

 # Github & Good Practices App

-This project is a sample Android application built to showcase modern Android development practices.
+This project is a sample Android application I am currently building to showcase modern Android development practices.
 It's designed to be a living project, continuously updated to reflect the latest trends and technologies in the Android ecosystem.

 The application uses the GitHub GraphQL API to search for and display information about repositories.